marijnkoolen/Object_to_Data/README.md

 ### Week 1: Objects as Data Points

-- shifting perspective on humanities material from objects as objects to objects as data points
+- Shifting perspective on humanities material from objects as objects to objects as data points
 - Using data to tell stories
 - Introduction to 7 steps of data-oriented research.
 The 7 steps provide a workflow to organise your research approach in clearly defined and ordered steps, resulting in a research recipe.
 - Start working with the 7-step workflow